DuT0mi/JavaBasicsNotes/README.md

 # JavaBasicsNotes
-Notes for me or someone who finds this
+Notes from me for mebor someone who finds this